How To Become A Freight Broker/Agent

 • Payment to freight carriers

-Freight brokers will usually work for themselves and create their own businesses as we talk about in more detail below.
+Freight brokers will usually work for themselves.
 There are some freight broker jobs out there as well, but those are usually pretty limited.

 It is important to note that a freight broker does not do any deliveries themselves.
-They outsource the transportation needs to different motor carriers.
+They outsource the transportation needs to different motor carriers and trucking companies.

 Becoming a freight broker is one of our suggested jobs for people with back problems.